Drifting

 Briskly does she turn away; my friendship foray fails.

-Sadly I surrender her, skulking amid a schoal of yellow-tails.
+Sadly, I surrender her, skulking amid a school of yellow-tails.

-One breath and they reject me too, siftly scattering all around,
+One breath and they reject me too, swiftly scattering all around,

-But bathing in boundless beauty becalms, and bids me to rebound.
+but bathing in the boundless beauty, becalms and bids me to rebound.

 A solitary urchin sits shivering by fifteen fans a fluttering.

-As crimson colored walls seem to sing amid deep blues tones a thundering,
+As crimson colored walls sing softly amid deep blues tones a thundering,